Diversity Promotion

 Career Advancement for Seniors

-From FY2019 we raised our retirement age from 60 to 65 with the aim of enabling employees, regardless of their age, to continue to utilize the knowledge and experience they have spent many years cultivating.
+In FY2019, Kioxia Corporation raised its retirement age from 60 to 65 with the aim of enabling employees, regardless of their age, to continue working and utilize the knowledge and experience they have spent many years cultivating.
+In FY2021, we abolished the system of mandatory retirement for managerial positions, under which those in such positions were previously relieved of their managerial duties upon reaching a certain age.

-As of March 2022, the percentage of KIOXIA Group in Japan employees with disabilities was 1.63%.
+As of March 2025, the percentage of employees with disabilities at Kioxia Group in Japan was 2.8%.

 Along with initiatives to achieve the statutory minimum employment rates of those with disabilities, we will endeavor to achieve society’s goal of “social inclusion” by encouraging interaction among all employees, creating a comfortable and rewarding workplace and thereby boosting our business value.